-Two Storm Systems Set To Snarl Holiday Travel
+2 Storm Systems Set To Snarl Holiday Travel

 Pagano says that early in the day on Sunday, snow and high winds are likely to make travel difficult across much of the region.
 Parts of the Northern Plains into Minnesota, Michigan and Wisconsin could see snowfall of 6 to 12 inches, according to the National Weather Service, with some areas seeing as much as a foot and a half of snow.

-And as the storm moves east, travel into and out of East Coast destinations such as New York, Connecticut and Massachusetts on Sunday evening may be impacted.
+And as the storm moves east, travel into and out of East Coast destinations such as New York, Connecticut and Massachusetts on Sunday evening may be affected.
 This is the same storm that caused problems on the West Coast earlier in the week, which is why forecasters are calling it a coast-to-coast storm.

 Wintry weather will produce some difficult travel conditions across parts of the Eastern US Sunday & Monday.
 The big storm that moved onto the west Coast last Tue will reach the Eastern US this weekend, redeveloping off the Delmarva coast Sun evening & moving northeast on Monday. pic.twitter.com/TqhkWvBNSu— NWS Eastern Region (@NWSEastern) November 29, 2019

-The second system that's likely to complicate travel is bearing down on the West Coast.
+The second system likely to complicate travel is bearing down on the West Coast.

 "It's just this plume of moisture that's moving into, around San Francisco Bay region and the coastal region, and it's really helping to squeeze out a lot of that precipitation," Pagano says.

-Portions of northern California and Nevada are under Winter Storm Watches or Warnings, with the NWS Sacramento saying that "travel is highly discouraged" between Saturday morning and Monday evening.
-The Sierra Nevada mountains could see up to two feet of snow at elevations above 6000 feet, with even higher snowfall at the highest elevations.
+Portions of Northern California and Nevada are under winter storm watches or warnings, with NWS Sacramento saying that "travel is highly discouraged" between Saturday morning and Monday evening.
+The Sierra Nevada could see up to 2 feet of snow at elevations above 6,000 feet, with even higher snowfall at the highest elevations.

 Snow forecast for I-80 & HWY 50.
 Heaviest snow amounts expected Saturday evening into Sunday.
 Up to 2-3 feet of snow are possible at pass levels.
 Snow decreases Monday night, with lighter snow accumulations continuing into Tuesday.
 Avoid travel by Saturday afternoon! #cawx pic.twitter.com/adotwjm2sf— NWS Sacramento (@NWSSacramento) November 29, 2019